unity-grenoble/sampling_bluenoise_sig21/README.md

 Therefore you can use:
 ```
-./Optimizer 16 15
+./Optimizer 16 15 RANK1 file.samples
 ```
-to launch the optimization for 16 samples per sequence and the default halt condition.
+to launch the optimization for a Rank-1 lattice sequence at 16 samples per sequence and the default halt condition.
+The resulting samples will be save in an ASCII file `file.samples`.

 The optimization is done by pairs of dimensions.
 The condition that must be fulfilled to halt the optimization for a given pair of dimension is for the number of accepted permutations in a batch of 100 dispatches to be lower than the threshold (each compute shader dispatch attemps 4096 permutations).
 Note that the process can take several minutes (or even hours!) to complete depending on your GPU.
 The application will close when the 12 dimensions are optimized and the scrambling mask (and a sampling function) is exported at the root of the project in a header file (mask.h).

 ## Sample result
-Here is the kind of result that can be obtained with the method described in that paper at 16 samples per pixel on the *Boxed* scene (rendered with [Mitsuba](http://www.mitsuba-renderer.org)):
+Here is the kind of result that can be obtained at 16 samples per pixel on the *Boxed* scene (rendered with [Mitsuba](http://www.mitsuba-renderer.org)):

 | Traditional whitenoise sampler                                                           | [Bluenoise sampler](https://belcour.github.io/blog/research/publication/2019/06/17/sampling-bluenoise.html) |
 | ---------------------------------------------------------------------------------------- |:-----------------------------------------------------------------------------------------------------------:|